hm-web-dev/api-lab-example/README.md

 Credit for original book database from <https://github.com/bbrumm/databasestar/tree/main/sample_databases/sample_db_gravity/mysql>

+### Run the app

+1. Clone the repo
+2. Run `npm install` to install dependencies
+3. Run `nodemon index.js` to start the server

 ### SEARCH AUTHOR

 `localhost:3999/search/author` (GET endpoint)
--- pass in "author" : "authorName" as a JSON body
+-- pass in "author" : "YOUR AUTHOR HERE" as a JSON body

 ### SEARCH BY TITLE

 `localhost:3999/search/book` (GET endpoint)
--- pass in "title" : "bookTitle" as a JSON body
+-- pass in "book" : "YOUR BOOK TITLE HERE" as a JSON body

 ### CREATE USER TO TRADE